 - And many others

-The Printer-MIB Management Information Base (MIB) is essential for this process.
+The Printer-Management Information Base (MIB) is essential for this process.

-Many MIBs have been defined, some are standard and some are vendor defined.
-Here, we’re concentrating on the Printer-MIB described in the very same MIB as “The MIB module for management of printers”.
+There are many different MIBs – some are standard, and some are vendor-defined.
+Here, we’re concentrating on the Printer-MIB described in the same MIB as “The MIB module for management of printers.”

 - prtMarkerColorantValue: The name of the color of this colorant